gchauhaaan/Wordpress-awsp-alb-asg/README.md

 Schedule it with crontab
 vim /etc/crontab and the following line in the file

-Run the database backup script on every week at 12.00
+Run the database backup script on every day twice at 11 Am and 4Pm

-0 0 * * 0  bash /opt/scripts/dbbackup.sh to  >/dev/null 2>&1
+0 11,16 * * *  /bin/bash /opt/scripts/dbbackup.sh > /dev/null 2>&1